 How-To: The Request Object

-object is passed into your view functions as the first argument.
+The Request object stores all the data of the request.
+It stores stuff like POST data, file uploads, cookies and headers.
+The Request object is passed into your view functions as the first argument.
 If you are looking for the API reference of the Request object you can go to the request.py page.

-To get the method of request you can use the method
+To get the method of request you can use the method attribute.

 from waffleweb.response import render